Aprimo UK Terms and Conditions

 These Terms and Conditions were last updated on March 3, 2021.

-These Terms and Conditions are made as of the date shown on the attached Order Form (“Effective Date”) between Aprimo Marketing Operations UK Ltd: (registered in England and Wales under Company No: 10162761) whose registered office is at Suite 1, 3rd Floor, 11-12 St. James’s Square, London, SW1Y 4LB, United Kingdom (“Aprimo”), and the customer or enterprise listed within and signatory to each such Order Form (“Customer”).
-Each a “Party” and together collectively referred to as the “Parties”.
+These terms and conditions (this “Agreement”) are made as of the date shown on the Order Form (“Effective Date”) between Aprimo Marketing Operations UK Ltd (registered in England and Wales under Company No: 10162761) whose registered office is at Suite 1, 7th Floor, 50 Broadway, London, SW1H 0BL, United Kingdom (“Aprimo”) and the customer or enterprise listed within and signatory to each such Order Form (“Customer”), each a “Party” and together collectively referred to as the “Parties”.

-“Agreement” means these terms and conditions, the attached Schedules, the Order Form (including any supplemental orders) together with any variations of the same;
+“Agreement” means these terms and conditions, any attached Schedules, any Order Form (including any statement of work) together with any variations of the same;